mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object.md

 ### 3.3 Update (Replace)

-To update the DID Document assicuated with a "DID Object" Identifier, two functions need to be invoked,
+To update the DID Document associated with a "DID Object" Identifier, two functions need to be invoked,
 ```csharp
 public bool AddKey(string didobjectid, byte[] newPublicKey, byte[] sender);
 ```
 ```csharp
 public bool RemoveKey(string didobjectid, byte[] oldPublicKey, byte[] sender);
 ```
-Note that `sender` param must be a currently-in-use public key of this DID.
+Note that `sender` param must be a currently-in-use public key of this "DID Object" Identifier.
 If a public key is removed, then it **cannot** be added again.

 ### 3.4 Delete (Revoke)